davitshahnazaryan3/SLFGenerator/README.md

 * Project name
 * .csv file containing component data
-* .csv file containing the correlation tree
+* .csv file containing the correlation tree, by default None
-* Correlation type, i.e. Correlated or Independent
 * Number of simulations, i.e. Monte Carlo simulations to generate damage states for analysis
-* EDP type, i.e. PSD or PFA
+* EDP name, i.e. PSD or PFA
-* EDP step, i.e. % for PSD and g for PFA
+* EDP bin, i.e. % for PSD and g for PFA
+* Regression function type: weibull or papadopoulos
+* Conversion factor for costs, by default 1.0
+* Replacement cost of building, by default 1.0
-* Flag to store the results in the Database
+* Flag to whether group components by their performance typology

 </details>